We hear this phrase quite often:

 - Will you be including a credenza?

 - Many conference rooms include a credenza.
-They typically range from 16″ to 24″ in depth.
-This should be subtracted from the space available.
+They typically range from 16″ to 24″ in depth and should be subtracted from the space available.
 If you order a credenza from us, we’ll help you find the best size.
 Narrower credenzas work for smaller rooms while larger ones provide more storage and counter space for food service.

 - Where are the doors and windows?